 NOTE: It’s important to note that there are different types of tourist visas for Indonesia.
 Some allow you to stay for one month, others three months and even six months.
-This post specifically addresses the official process for extending your 30 day tourist visa while in Indonesia, specifically, Bali.
+This post specifically addresses the official process for extending your 30-day Visa on Arrival while in Indonesia, specifically, Bali.

 Trust Me, I’m a Professional

-I’ve been extending my 30 day visa in Bali off and on for over four years.
+I’ve been extending my tourist visas in Bali off and on for over eight years.
 The process, as well as the physical office, has been updated multiple times since then and like many things in Indonesia, updates do not necessarily mean improvement.
 Bless their hearts.
 They try.

 The objective of this article is to get you through the process of visa extension as easily and smoothly as possible.
 You may not need everything I suggest, but it’s better to be prepared, just in case.